 America, America 911, america is great, american greatness america vs england vs france, American Liberty, american redneck, anti-americanism, Barack Obama, BBC, Christianity, Christianity and Islam, Civilisation, Defend the modern world, EU, Facebook, facebook twitter, internet humour, know your meme, meme, Memes, merica, morica, murica, murika, Race and ethnicity in the United States Census, redneck, redneck cartoon, Twitter, United States

-If you’re a user of the social-networking site Facebook, you will be as familiar as I am with the ‘Murica’ meme.
-The prevalence of this meme is such that lately even celebrities, intellectuals and political figures are making use of its lazy appeal.
+If you’re a user of any social-networking site, you will be as familiar as I am with the ‘Murica’ meme.
+The prevalence of this trope is such that lately even celebrities, intellectuals and political figures are making use of its lazy appeal.
 In case you don’t use social networking, or haven’t otherwise had the pleasure of coming across the slur, the KnowYourMeme database explains it thus: “Murica or occasionally ‘Murika’ is a slang term for America which is used to denote extreme patriotism, coupled with aspects of a redneck or southern American stereotype.”

 The cartoon above is a famous expression of this vulgar sentiment.
 It crudely depicts the mythical America of robotic flag-wavers, mountain dew-soaked knowledge haters, and obese gun-nuts.
 By the presence of the flag, the image also makes comedy of the country itself, together with everything it stands for, such as the notion of liberty and being grateful for the blessings of capitalism.

 I’m getting rather sick of the meme myself.
 It isn’t fair, valid or reflective of anything beyond the ignorance of those who make use of it.
 Anti-Americanism of any kind can be refuted very easily by recounting basic realities. .